 In more normal times the study of Dulverton Weir & Leat has been included in the Dulverton Junior School curriculum, and the Trust continues to work with the School to explore what might be done on a regular basis.
 As part of this project (and prior to any activities near the weir and leat) pupils receive water safety training provided by Linda Steer, Swimming Lesson Manager, Mid Devon Leisure.

-The pupils participated in a lively exchange of ideas about potential dangers in and around water including swimming pools, canals, rivers, beaches and around the home.
-In a lively and instructive lesson, Linda was able to get the children to spot potential hazards around the different areas and learn safe behaviours when they are near water.
+The pupils participate in a lively exchange of ideas about potential dangers in and around water including swimming pools, canals, rivers, beaches and around the home.
+In a lively and instructive lesson, Linda is able to get the children to spot potential hazards around the different areas and learn safe behaviours when they are near water.

-In mid May, Philip Hull, one of the Trustees of DW&LCT gave a one hour lesson to the children in which he gave a brief history of the introduction of water power in England and an introduction to the principles of water wheel design, finishing with a quiz and films of several types of water wheel in action.
+One of the Trustees of DW&LCT gives a one hour lesson to the children in which a brief history of the introduction of water power in England and an introduction to the principles of water wheel design, finishing with a quiz and films of several types of water wheel in action.

-The pupils then worked in groups over the next few weeks to construct water wheels as part of their Technology Curriculum.
-Sets of standard wheel components were provided to the school by DW&LCT to create a ‘level playing field’ between the groups, with the school providing the essential extras including the glue, plastic card, balsa wood etc. necessary for the children to use their initiative and imagination to build the water wheels.
+The pupils then work in groups over the following few weeks to construct water wheels as part of their Technology Curriculum.
+Sets of standard wheel components are provided to the school by the Trust to create a ‘level playing field’ between the groups, with the school providing the essential extras including the glue, plastic card, balsa wood etc. necessary for the children to use their initiative and imagination to build the water wheels.

-On Monday 10th July 50 pupils from the school took part in a Junior Hydraulic Motor Engineer Competition as the culmination of their efforts.
+The pupils then take part in a Junior Hydraulic Motor Engineer Competition as the culmination of their efforts.

-Carrying their water wheels through the town, they placed them in the moving waters of the leat (mill stream) to find out whether their designs worked and whether further improvements had to be made on site to improve their water wheel performance.
+Carrying their water wheels through the town, they place them in the moving waters of the leat (mill stream) to find out whether their designs work and whether further improvements have to be made on site to improve their water wheel performance.